michaeljsteel/NumBAT/docs/source/install.rst

 Installing on MacOS
 ================================

 |NUMBAT| can also be installed on MacOS, though this is currently somewhat experimental and has only been performed on certain versions of MacOS.
-Any comments on difficulties and solutions will be appreciated.
+We are keen to increase our support of the MacOS build.
+Any comments on difficulties and solutions will be appreciated, so please don't hesitate to get in touch using the directions at :ref:`sec-helpinstall-label`.

 The following steps have worked for us: